ijc8/ijc8.github.io/projects.md

 # _2019_

+## Fall Compositions

+As of late, I've been playing with the incipient and fabulous [MIT Laptop Ensemble](https://mta.mit.edu/music/performance/mit-laptop-ensemble), a.k.a.
+FaMLE.
+It's been a great experience playing this weird and wonderful music with a dedicated group of musicians, and it has also presented some novel compositional opportunities.

+This semester, I composed the piece Gloop I for the ensemble.
+This piece is built on the premise of recording, sharing, and remixing small sonic moments.
+Using an instrument I call the Glooper (for "group looper"), any ensemble member can use the laptop to record audio and have it instantly shared with the rest of the group.
+Anyone can then start playing it back, changing playback rate, position, or volume, and recording the output of that loop (including their live modifications) to a new loop.

+A recording of the performance is available on [SoundCloud](https://soundcloud.com/ijc8/gloop-i).

+<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/727163761&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>

+I also composed a tune for the jazz combo I play with, called "Wideband".
+The lead sheet is available [here]({{ site.baseurl }}/static/Wideband.pdf).
+I'll post the recording here as soon as it's available.

 ## f(x): Multi-FX Processor

 For my 6.115 final project, I built a multi-effects processor using the PSoC 5LP.
 This featured a waveform visualizer (effectively an audio-rate oscilloscope), a spectrum analyzer, and most importantly, a three-slot DSP chain with a variety of effects and parameters.
 The processor was controlled by touchscreen and several rotary encoders, and used the PSoC's built-in analog features to get samples in and audio.
 For performance, the effects were written in C using fixed-point arithmetic.